rusconi/Python-ST7789/README.md

-# Python ST7789
+# Rpi ST7789

 Python library to control an ST7789 TFT LCD display

-Designed specifically to work with a ST7789 based 240x240 pixel TFT SPI display.
-(Specifically the 1.3" SPI LCD from Pimoroni).
+Designed to work with a ST7789 based 240x240 pixel TFT SPI display.

 *Updated to allow spi mode to be set.*